The Stables at Allscott House

 Our guests have access to the gardens of the house and can use or take seats wherever they wish.

 A small length of river bank is available to our guests as well as the field by which it is accessed.
-A pond has been started there - and a wildflower meadow.
-This area attracts insects and water life and currently has small frogs and toads as well as butterflies and moths.
+A pond has been sunk in a wet area here and it attracts insects and water life and currently has small frogs and toads as well as butterflies and moths.
 Some trees have recently been planted here and it is a pleasant place to sit when the weather is good.

 Leaving the property, the Shropshire Way allows access to a brige over the River Tern which accesses quiet and flat walks to relatively unkown hamlets of Isombridge, Marsh Green and Sugden - as well as Longdon-on-Tern and Thomas Telford's first aqueduct.